-9.4.7 Improvement of transparency of information and increase of co-operation in supply chains and transport systems
+9.7 Transparency of information and increase of co-operation in co-modal supply chains

-Area of development Improvement of transparency of information and increase of cooperation in supply chains and transport systems General findings Within the area there is a need to solve the mentioned incompatibility issues among transport modes and examine regulatory measures to implement dedicated ICT systems.
+Area of development Transparency of information and increase of co-operation in co-modal supply chains General findings Within the area there is a need to solve the mentioned incompatibility issues among transport modes and examine regulatory measures to implement dedicated ICT systems.
 Further, this work must be supported by detail analysis of corridor specific needs.
-Recommendations • R&D should focus on appropriate measures to solve obstacles and enhance willingness to adopt and further improve the proposed ICT technologies.
+Recommendations R&D should focus on appropriate measures to solve obstacles and enhance willingness to adopt and further improve the proposed ICT technologies.
 There is a portfolio of available technologies but users are seldom aware of its benefits and improvement potential.
-In addition, D6.2 concludes that developing fuel consumption standards for trucks could be a viable approach for improving transparency of supply chain and transport system performance.
+The development of a standardised methodology for avoiding polarized results (i.e. favouring of modes).
+Also includes how emissions should be assessed: i.e. well-to-wheel or tank-to-wheel.
+Support the development of risk management and accidents averting practices, supporting the use of co-modal transport operations.
+In addition, D6.2 identifies the development of fuel consumption standards for trucks as a viable approach for improving transparency of supply chain and transport system performance.